 Our short-term financial instruments consist principally of unrestricted and restricted cash and cash equivalents, federal funds sold, and settlement assets and obligations.
 These financial instruments are short-term in nature, and, accordingly, we believe their carrying amounts approximate their fair values.
-Under the fair value hierarchy, cash and cash equivalents and settlement assets and obligations are classified as Level 1.
-Federal funds sold are classified as Level 2.
+Under the fair value hierarchy, these instruments are classified as Level 1.